Ardem/yii-coding-standard/README.md

 Yii Framework PHP CodeSniffer Coding Standard (official repo)
 ==============================================

-It's an alpha version.
-For the full matching with Yii standards it's necessary to add just one rule:
-- @Doc checking;

 You can read about Yii standard here: https://github.com/yiisoft/yii/wiki/Core-framework-code-style

 How to install